 While we only stayed at the beach for a weekend, a few things became quickly apparent.
 Firstly, the township and nearby beach is very calm.
 Coming from the city, I quickly realized how calm and laid back the area was.
 It was a blessing, and we quickly forgot about our worries.
 It really is a relaxing place to spend the weekend!

 Secondly, like many other places in Korea, there are some really cool and unique cafes located in Hajodae.
 We visited two, and both of them had stunning views and delicious menus.
 Not only that, but we saw more cafes that we have already added to our list for the next visit!

 Finally, we instantly noticed how beautiful and clean the beach really is.
-Hajodae and Surfyy in particular are super clean, and the water is very clear.
-This was a very pleasant surprise, and something that neither me nor my girlfriend expected.
+Hajodae and Surfyy, in particular, are super clean, and the water is very clear.
+This was a very pleasant surprise and something that neither I nor my girlfriend expected.

 With these initial points of note out of the way, let’s get into the weekend itinerary!